+THE THIRD NIGHT OUT
-We began the laborious way back in the misty, twilight, a bag of rolls and a can of salmon clutched to my damp chest.
-The five-gallon can passed from one stiff hand to another.
-Pepi, the serape-clad, sideburned Mexican sent to accompany us, insisted on the major share of this task.

-Whether he was sent with us to safeguard our way, to satisfy the curiosity of Zaragosa's in. habitants, or just to make certain that the five-gallon can returned to its owner, we never found out.
+We began the laborious way back in the misty twilight, a bag of rolls and a tin of salmon clutched to my damp chest.
+The 5-gallon can passed from one stiff hand to another.
+Pepi, the serape-clad, side-burned Mexican sent to accompany us, insisted on the major share of this task.
+Whether he was sent with us to safeguard our way, to satisfy the curiosity of Zaragosa's inhabitants, or just to make certain that the 5-gallon can returned to its owner, we never found out.
 We accepted his company in the same silence in which he offered it to us.
 The steady drizzle, the endless way into the night, the increasingly heavy can - all combined to have a nightmarish effect on us.
 We doubted that we were on the right track.

-Suddenly a dim light above us and John's voice: "Is that you at last?" put an end to this weird ascent.
+Suddenly a dim light above us and John's voice: 'Is that you at last?' put an end to this weird ascent.

 John told of an Indian's visit during his lone watch and of an invitation to his hut to spend the night.

-Anything was preferable to the damp interior of the MG, the damp sleeping-bags, the damp tent.
+Anything was preferable to the damp interior of the M.G., the damp sleeping-bags, the damp tent.
 We clambered up a hill and were met by a similar spectacle as at lunch time.

-We squatted around the welcome, warming fire, oblivious to smells, animals and smoke around us.
-We shared our last food - Nescafe, jam, bread, sugar and salmon - all in silence; again no questions.
+We squatted around welcome. warming oblivious to smells, animals and smoke around us.
+We shared our last food - Nescafé, jam, bread, sugar and salmon - all in silence; again no questions.
 Pepi of the gas-can was silent too.
 Our predicament seemed clear enough to all present and no more words were wasted on it.
+We were invited to settle down for the night.
 The communal bed, a canvas stretched slightly above the ground between four posts, was cleared of blankets, rags and sundry sleeping children.
 The four of us lay down gratefully, crowding the bed to capacity.
-Little crawling, biting things moved among us.
-Cows and sheep muzzled through the gaps in the wall.
-Donkeys brayed from time to tithe.
-Our legs became cramped -but at least we were warm and dry.
+Little crawling, biting things moved among us; cows and sheep muzzled through the gaps in the wall; donkeys brayed from time to time; our legs became cramped; but at least we were warm and dry.
 The dawn was hopeful; sunlight filtered through the thatch above us.
-A frugal cup of Nescafe with our hosts, then back to our task.
-By now we had the feeling we had never done anything but coax my MG through the remote forests of Nevada de Toluca.
-Our only chance was to follow the advice of the locals, who turned out in full force that morning to mount Operation MG.
+A frugal cup of Nescafé with our hosts, then back to our task.
+By now we had the feeling that we had never done anything but coax my M.G. through the remote forests of Nevada de Toluca.
+Our only chance was to follow the advice of the locals, who turned out in full force that morning to mount Operation M.G.
 Leading horses and donkeys, carrying shovels and pickaxes, all were prepared to do battle.
 They looked formidable.
 For a moment the thought crossed my mind that we were really at their mercy.
 I dismissed it.
 We had no choice.

+As seats and spare wheel are tied to the back of a Mexican pack-horse, a blanket is put over the animal's head to prevent it taking fright at this unusual cargo